 As Featured On

-Published Author, Actress, Artist and Wellness Coach
+Published Author, Artist and Social Entrepreneur

 Sakina Ibrahim, MFA, knows the value she brings to the table and is not afraid to write about it.
 Her unique style has earned her an NAACP Image Award nomination for writing "Big Words To Little Me."
 Sakina has spent over a decade studying and teaching dance all over the world.
 She has unparalleled experience in the arts and entertainment industry, working with many legends such as Kenny Gamble (The Sound of Philadelphia), Phylicia Rashad, Donald McKayle, Anthony Burrell, Shelly Garrett, and more.
 Sakina's work centers on supporting girls and women in identifying, healing, and creating new love-filled narratives for their lives through the arts and wellness.